 DLNA stands for 'Digital Living Network Alliance'.
 It's a group of organisations, including many consumer electronics manufacturers, that has created a standard enabling all DLNA devices to share media over a home network.

-If you have a router in your home, you'll most likely be able to link DLNA-compliant products across your home network.
-If your router is wireless (which most are these days), then you can do it all over wi-fi too.
+If you have a router in your home, you'll most likely be able to link DLNA-compliant products across your home wi-fi, too.